-A use case is a description that entails all the steps involved in the business process or system to help customers obtain a measurable result of value such as service or a product.
+A use case is a description that entails all the steps involved in the business process or system to help customers obtain a measurable result of value, such as a service or a product.

-A use case, therefore, outlines the actions through which customers interact with business processes and systems as well as a business process or system requirements such as interfaces, actors, activities the actors undertake within the system, outcomes after each activity, system boundaries, raw materials, etc.
+It, therefore, outlines the actions through which customers interact with business processes and systems, as well as business process or system requirements such as interfaces, actors, activities the actors undertake within the system, outcomes after each activity, system boundaries, raw materials, etc.

 It is an effective tool for understanding how a business meets the needs of its end-users (customers).
-A use case can be developed for each customer need as different customer interactions with a business process or system usually serve different objectives.
-The development of a use case will often involve input from the technical staff and business customers as well.
+A use case can be developed for each customer need, as different customer interactions with a business process or system usually serve different objectives.
+Its development will often involve input from the technical staff and business customers as well.
 The system requirements have to be defined, as well as the actors (staff and customers), the interactions, and the end result.

-A bank queue management system can be used to illustrate the use it in business.
-Bank customers can use the queuing system for different objectives like withdrawal/deposit, account registration, mortgage, loan application, and other uses.
+A bank queue management system can be used to illustrate its use in business.
+Bank customers can use the queuing system for different objectives like withdrawal/deposit, account registration, mortgages, loan applications, and others.
 All these actions or “uses” can be developed into different use cases.

-For example, when a customer wants to deposit money, they book for a ticket; then they are issued a ticket with a unique ticket number; when their number is reached, they are assigned to a bank teller, make a deposit, and the money is deposited in their account, and they are issued a receipt to mark the end of the interaction.
+When a customer wants to deposit money, they book a ticket; then they are issued a ticket with a unique ticket number; when their number is reached, they are assigned to a bank teller, make a deposit, and the money is deposited in their account, and they are issued a receipt to mark the end of the interaction.

 These are also essential in defining system requirements and testing processes and systems in terms of requirements and user acceptance.
-This is because they can be used to collect customer requirements which is an essential step in developing user-friendly and objective user interfaces such as screens, messages and screen edits that are easy for the user to translate and verify if the translation is correct.
-User-oriented systems have a higher user acceptance.
+This is because they can be used to collect customer requirements, which is an essential step in developing user-friendly and objective user interfaces such as screens, messages, and screen edits that are easy for the user to translate and verify if the translation is correct.
+User-oriented systems have higher user acceptance.

 Use Case Templates